eastgenomics/eastglh_testdirectory_db/scripts/README.md

 Compares the data from the spreadsheet and database, identifying mismatches

 4. `update_panels_info.py`:
-Update panels info to latest signoff versions from PanelApp
+Update panels info to latest sign-off versions from PanelApp.
+Supports dry-run mode (default) for preview without applying changes

 5. `update_genes.py`:
-Updates the table, `east-genes` with updates from PanelApp.
+Updates the table, `east-genes` with high-confidence gene data from PanelApp.
+Supports dry-run mode (default) for preview without applying changes

 6. `validate_east_genes_table.py`:
 Verifies that `east-genes` table has been populated